tonikarttunen/LocationAwareAppProject/README.md

 *TO DO: Write some usage instructions...*

 1. Obtain the necessary API keys
-2. Add API keys to the APIConstants.h file
+2. Add the API keys to the APIConstants.h file

 ## Build Requirements